ChadOhman/opensafetymap/docs/moderator_guide.md

 > 🟢 New here?
 Start with the [Setup Guide](setup.md) to get your environment running quickly.

-This guide explains the responsibilities and workflows for moderators on OpenSafetyMap.
+This guide explains the responsibilities and workflows for moderators on the Edmonton Accident & Near Miss Reporting Platform.

 ---